 As with all insurance policies, there’s no one-size-fits-all approach that will cater to everyone’s requirements.
 It is important to keep in mind that different individuals or families have different needs - they will make a decision that accords to their own ideas, aspirations, and standards of living.
 Keeping that in mind, here’s our attempt to giving concrete directions as to the paths that can be taken!

 - Two separate term plans can be customized to the will of the individual policyholders.
 A joint term plan, on the other hand, will have the same conditions.
-You can say it is easier to track than two separate plans, but then again it depends how you want to go about it.
+You can say it is easier to track than two separate plans, but then again it depends on how you want to go about it.

 - A joint term plan has only one lump sum payout, even if both policyholders face their demise, while two separate term plans will provide two different payouts.

-- Depending on the specific policy, a joint term plan may also offer additional benefits which two different term plans will not.
+- Depending on the specific policy, a joint term plan may also offer additional benefits that two different term plans will not.
 For example, in the case of unforeseen demise of one of the spouses, certain plans offer a sustained stream of income to the partner for as long as policy tenure continues.
 This regular income is paid on top of the death benefit which the partner receives.
 Certain policies also provide an accidental death benefit rider should there be an accident which results in the insured person’s unfortunate passing away.
 Again, this is paid in addition to the death benefit.

-- In both these options, the premium as well as the death benefit are exempted from tax deductions under section 80C and 10(10D) of the Income Tax act.
+- In both these options, the premium, as well as the death benefit, are exempted from tax deductions under section 80C and 10(10D) of the Income Tax act.
 With this, both Joint and well as two separate Terms are lucrative for those looking for tax saving.
 (Tax Laws are subject to change)

-As we said, these are the observable contrasts between what you’ll find if you opt for two term plans or one joint term plan.
-So in the end it’ll be up to you and your family’s needs to decide which one will be the option to go for.
+As we said, these are the observable contrasts between what you’ll find if you opt for two-term plans or one joint term plan.
+So, in the end, it’ll be up to you and your family’s needs to decide which one will be the option to go for.
 It’s always best to understand the benefits offered by the two and how they will be best suited in your case and make the investment decision accordingly!